Magdi Allam: Criticism of Islam

-Ban on mosque building

 In 2005, Allam published an article calling for a ban on building mosques in Italy.
 In a piece accusing mosques of fostering hate, he claimed Italy is suffering from "mosque-mania" and justified the extreme measure of a government ban on building mosques.

 Support of Israel

 The change allowed him to become a staunch supporter of Israel, argue against the formula "territories for peace" which he had championed for more than 25 years.
 His unwavering support for Israel, he claims, is because the "origin of the ideology of hatred, violence and death is the discrimination against Israel."

 For most of his life he had been a strong albeit argumentative supporter of the Palestinian cause, going to rallies and writing favorably of the Palestinian rights to statehood.
 However, since 2002, Allam has voiced support of Israel, together with a strong condemnation of Palestinian terrorism.
 He claims that his criticism of Palestinian terrorism prompted Hamas to allegedly single him out for elimination.
 According to Italian and Egyptian secret services, Hamas and Egyptian terrorists Islamist groups has claimed responsibility for such a threat.
 Therefore, in 2003, the Italian government provided him with a sizable security detail.